-This is possible by participating in relaxation techniques like yoga, rhythmic exercise, meditation for stress and deep breathing.
+This is possible by participating in relaxation techniques like yoga, rhythmic exercise, meditation for stress, and deep breathing.

 Implementing these activities into your life will decrease everyday stress as well as boost your mood and energy.

-The Type Of Meditation That Works The Best
+Types Of Meditation That Works The Best

 There are various meditation types that are helpful in keeping the mind and the body healthy.

 These meditative practices have been in existence for hundreds of years.
-Some of the various meditation techniques that have evolved from Buddhism, Christianity and Hinduism, are:
+Some of the various meditation techniques that have evolved from Buddhism, Christianity, and Hinduism, are:

 - Heart-Centered Meditation

 - Mindfulness Meditation

 This meditation type is associated with becoming mindful and having an increased acceptance and awareness of being able to live in the present moment.